 - From an individual bucket, you can add the Service Account as a principal.
 This approach works if you want to limit permissions to a single bucket.

-In this section, we will use the latter approach.
+In this scenario, we will use the latter approach.

-Click +Add.
+Click + Grant Access.
 You will see the following pane open on the right.

 Under Role, select

 Storage Admin.
 This grants Storage Admin access to that specific bucket.